 - Assemble a first aid kit, even if it’s small, and always carry it with you.

 - Don’t forget tissue, pain reliever, allergy and/or other medication.

 - Bring an extra pair of shoes and socks.
 Sore or wet feet will make you miserable.

 - Attach a fire extinguisher to the roll bar in your Jeep.
 (Check out Costco)

 - Depending on your area, carry a snake bite kit and/or bear bags, etc.

-- A CB or FRS radio ($30+) is the best way to keep in contact on the trails, and is a prerequisite on most organized trail runs.
-We like the little Uniden CBs, or pick one up on sale at Radio Shack.
-Motorola makes too many FRS (walkie talkie) radios to even count.
+- A CB, dual-band amateur radio or FRS radio (weatherproof, if possible) is the best way to keep in contact on the trails, and may be a prerequisite on organized trail runs.
+We like the little Uniden CBs, and don’t forget the antenna.
 From our experience, they all work great on the trails.

 Printable Packing List